|

 drum bands.
 I loved it.
 And then with the procession over, we made our way up

-watch the fireworks.
-Next year we’ll sort out somewhere else to watch them
+place to watch the fireworks.
+Next year we’ll sort out somewhere else to

 And then we